brightflash64/Skywave-Linux/readme.md

 For decoding RTTY, CW, PSK, WSJT, WSPR, RDS, and other digital radio transmission modes, the Fldigi the WSJT applications are installed.
 Simply start the applicatio and tune in a signal on the waterfall to decode.
 Weather satellite decoding is possible with the very capable WXtoImg application.
 Gpredict provides real-time satellite tracking data and doppler corrected tuning control for Gqrx.
 In some cases it may be necessary to use the Pulseaudio Preferences or Volume Control applications to configure the audio (output from the LADSPA audio processor plugins, networked sound, etc).

-Two experimental applications, cudaSDR and OpenHPSDRJ are installed, expanding the support in Skywave Linux for High Performance Software Defined Radio.
-Both offer automatic discovery of connected hardware and advanced operating features.
+Two experimental applications, cudaSDR, is installed, expanding the support in Skywave Linux for High Performance Software Defined Radio.
+It offers automatic discovery of connected hardware and advanced operating features.

 Conventional radio broadcast streams are also supported.
 There are plenty of stations preloaded in the Rhythmbox music player.
 Music, talk, news, free-speech, and religious stations are included.